mannySr/farmConnect/README.md

 ## 🙏 Acknowledgments

-- Inspiration from the need to empower rural farmers
+- Inspiration from the need to streamline livestock supply chain management
 - Thanks to all contributors and supporters
 - Built with ❤️ for the farming community